-1. Wear loose clothes to the hospital
+1. Wear loose clothing to the hospital

 Why, oh why did I wear my tight jeans?
 I know, because I’m vain, but my advice is to definitely wear loose clothing, because once I got out of the bed to get changed and go home, I could barely do them up from the bloating.
 Not being able to do up my pants would have been waaaayyy more embarrassing than wearing daggy yoga pants!

-2. Get a wheat pack
+2. Get a wheat heat pack

-3. Brief your husband/partner
+3. Brief your husband or your partner

-The last time I had egg retrieval I coasted through.
-I had my dad pick me up, we got Mexican for lunch and then I had to tag along to some appointment he had.
+The last time I had an egg retrieval I coasted through.
+I had my dad pick me up, we got Mexican for lunch and then I had to tag along to an appointment he had.
 This time was a little different.
 My husband literally had to carry me inside the house because I was blacking out as we got out the car, and I was in agony.
 So glad I asked him to take the full day off work and asked him in advance to look after me.
 He was amazing and really did a great job.
 I don’t think anyone else would have been so wonderful.

-4. Be selfish
+4. Be selfish!

 5. Look on the bright side